yuka-uln/cheapaviasales/README.md

-# cheapaviasales
+# CheapAviaSales
-A small student project which lets you monitor prices for specific flights to try and find the cheapest one!
+A small student project which lets you monitor prices for specified flights to find the cheapest one.